 Methods

 Processed data is available at [box link] analysis code is available at [github link].
-Unprocessed/original data is available upon request.

 Animal procedures

 All procedures involving the use of animals were conducted in accordance and with approval from the Institutional Animal Care and Use Committee (IACUC) of Pennsylvania State University.
 All data was acquired from 20 C57BL/6J mice (Jackson Labs, strain 000664) comprised of 11 males and 9 females between the ages of 3 and 8 months of age.
 Of these 20 animals, 14 were used in IOS experiments and 6 were used in two-photon experiments.
 Any animals that were excluded from a specific analysis will be noted as such.
 Mice were given food and water ad libitum and housed on a 12-hr light/dark cycle, remaining individually housed after surgery and throughout the duration of experiments.
 All experiments were performed during the animal’s light cycle period.
 Sample sizes are consistent with previous studies(Drew et al., 2011; Huo et al., 2015; Winder et al., 2017).
 The experimenter was not blind to the conditions of the experiments, data, or analysis.